jwoodhull/recipes/pancakes.md

 ## Directions

 1. Grind the _A_ ingredients in a blender on high for _3_ minutes
 1. Remove flour from blender
     1. Add _B_ to the blender
     1. Add _A_ flour back to the blender
     1. Blend on high for _3_ minutes.
 Maintain a vortex by changing the speed
 1. Add _C_ to the blender and blend for _30_ seconds
 1. Add _D_ to the blender.
 Blend for _15_ seconds

 ## Cook

 Cook as normal on a griddle.

+Change to check my github